ASMAE20/ASMAE20/README.md

 - 🔭 I’m expanding my knowledge in Cloud and DevOps.
 - 🌱 I’m currently looking for a new role as junior DevOps engineer
-- 👯 I’’m focusing on improving my DevOps skills
+- 👯 I’m focusing on improving my DevOps skills
 - 🤔 I’m looking for unlimited leaning opportunities
 - 💬 Ask me about any skill i have , I will be happy to help
 - 📫 How to reach me: elazrakasmae@gmail.com